Elizabeth

 Elizabeth faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The area's university qualification rate is 7.4%, significantly lower than Australia's average of 30.4%.
-Bachelor degrees are the most common, with 5.5% of residents holding one, followed by postgraduate qualifications at 1.3% and graduate diplomas at 0.6%.
-Vocational credentials are prevalent, with 34.4% of residents aged 15+ possessing them, including advanced diplomas (6.0%) and certificates (28.4%).
-Educational participation is high, with 33.2% of residents currently enrolled in formal education, comprising 13.9% in primary, 8.8% in secondary, and 2.9% in tertiary education.
+The area's university qualification rate is 7.4%, significantly lower than the Australian average of 30.4%.
+This disparity presents both a challenge and an opportunity for targeted educational initiatives.
+Bachelor degrees are most prevalent at 5.5%, followed by postgraduate qualifications (1.3%) and graduate diplomas (0.6%).
+Vocational credentials are prominent, with 34.4% of residents aged 15+ holding them - advanced diplomas account for 6.0% and certificates for 28.4%.

 Frequently Asked Questions - Education